Budget surf trips: 10 ways to save money

 You don’t have to sacrifice your life savings to score epic waves.
-Check out our budget surf trip tips for advice on how to save some cash on your next overseas adventure.
+Check out our tips to plan a cheap surf trip and how to save some cash on your next overseas adventure.

 Flights aren’t free and surfboard baggage fees suck, but that shouldn’t stop you from turning your dream surf vacation into a reality.